How to Replace Media Files in WordPress?

 Table of Contents

-Do you need to update an image or media file that’s already being used on your WordPress site, without breaking the link or updating every reference?
-There are times when you just want to swap out a file (like fixing a typo in a PDF or updating an outdated image) without changing the URL.
-Replacing the media file keeps everything intact, so you don’t have to reinsert the file across the site manually.
+Do you need to update an image or media file that is already being used on your WordPress site, without breaking the link or updating every reference?
+There are times when you want to swap out a file, like fixing a typo in a PDF or updating an outdated image, without changing the URL.
+Replacing the media file keeps everything intact, so you do not have to reinsert the file across the site manually.

 Learn via Video Tutorial